 Even using cheap garden-bag plastic results in fine-looking kites.
-See those in-flight shots of them all, down below.
+See those inflight shots of them all, down below.
 But of course, you can use any colored plastic you like.
-Rip-stop nylon cloth/tape or Tyvek cloth/tape can be substituted as well.
+See the tetra!
+Ripstop nylon cloth/tape or Tyvek cloth/tape can be substituted as well.

 - Tips for rigging and de-rigging if you choose to make the kites transportable.

 Cheap materials keep the costs way down.
 What's more, most of

 the "tools" are probably lying around your house somewhere already!

 are not at hand already, it's easy to find something like a pair of

 scissors in a store.
 In fact, a supermarket would probably have everything except the hacksaw.
 Most items would be easy to borrow if required.

 Even the knot tying is explained, step by step.
 You'll soon know them all, and they will definitely come in handy for future projects.